ApsaraDB/PolarDB-for-PostgreSQL/README.md

 # Software License

-The released PolarDB code is based on the licenses of PostgreSQL code and Apache License 2.0.
-For more information about the license description, see [LICENSE](doc/PolarDB-EN/LICENSE.txt) and [NOTICE](doc/PolarDB-EN/NOTICE.txt).
+PolarDB code is released under the Apache License (Version 2.0), developed based on the PostgreSQL which is released under the PostgreSQL License.
+This product contains various third-party components under other open source licenses.
+See the License and [NOTICE](./NOTICE.txt) file for more information.

 # Acknowledgments